futuresuper/fs-website-2021/src/pages/blog/change-is-in-the-air-fees-costs-in-super-from-30-september-2022-1.md

 ASIC enforces the legislation which regulates the conduct and disclosure obligations of super funds, and has a memorandum of understanding with both APRA and the ATO to help with the exchange of information between regulators.

 **Disclosing the details**\
 When joining a super fund, you’re acquiring a financial product.
 And, like when you’re choosing between other products, it’s important to find out what you’re getting and what it costs.

-The Product Disclosure Statement (PDS), Target Market Determination (TMD) and other important disclosure documents provide information about the product - in this case, investing your super with a particular fund.
-In the PDS you’ll find information about the super fund, its investment options, the fees and costs, insurance (if applicable), and details about how to contribute to, and withdraw from, the fund.
-The TMD provides an overview of the types of consumers that the product has been designed for, to help you decide if the product might be right for you.
+The [Product Disclosure Statement (PDS)](https://content.myfuturesuper.com.au/forms-docs/FS_PDS_20122022.pdf), [Target Market Determination (TMD)](https://content.myfuturesuper.com.au/forms-docs/FS_AccumTMD_20122022.pdf) and [other important disclosure documents](https://www.futuresuper.com.au/documents-and-forms/) provide information about the product - in this case, investing your super with a particular fund.
+In the [PDS](https://content.myfuturesuper.com.au/forms-docs/FS_PDS_20122022.pdf) you’ll find information about the super fund, its investment options, the fees and costs, insurance (if applicable), and details about how to contribute to, and withdraw from, the fund.
+The [TMD](https://content.myfuturesuper.com.au/forms-docs/FS_AccumTMD_20122022.pdf) provides an overview of the types of consumers that the product has been designed for, to help you decide if the product might be right for you.

 Super funds are required to provide these disclosure documents to members as they join the fund.
 The documents can be provided digitally.
-Most funds will also have their PDS documents on their website (scroll down and you’ll find the link to ours!)
+Most funds will also have their PDS documents on their website.
+You can find ours in the [Documents and Forms section](https://www.futuresuper.com.au/documents-and-forms/) of our website [here](https://content.myfuturesuper.com.au/forms-docs/FS_PDS_20122022.pdf).

 **What’s changed with these regulations**\
-ASIC has changed the way that super funds are required to present the fees and costs in their PDSs and statements with the intention of making it easier for members to compare fees and costs across funds (more on this in a moment).
+ASIC has changed the way that super funds are required to present the fees and costs in their [PDSs](https://content.myfuturesuper.com.au/forms-docs/FS_PDS_20122022.pdf) and statements with the intention of making it easier for members to compare fees and costs across funds (more on this in a moment).

-**H﻿ere's a rundown of the key changes:**
+**H﻿ere's a rundown of the key changes:** \
 *Fees and costs are now broken down into:*

 * Ongoing Annual Fees and Costs